 Workforce development spends a significant amount of time creating training opportunities and coordinating the logistics associated with building their infrastructure.
-For all that time and effort, the biggest challenge is getting individuals to enroll in the trainings.
-Our current approach to overcome these challenges is to establish unique trainings that are not generally offered in other locations, share selected training opportunities with our CCSNH workforce partners, and to work closely with industry professional associations to create targeted trainings with the hope that marketing approaches from both sides can generate enough interest to fill seats in these training courses.
+For all that time and effort, the biggest challenge is getting individuals to enroll in the training.

-Another approach is to work directly with ApprenticeshipNH along with business and industry associations.
-The goal is to generate employer-driven interest in developing apprenticeship opportunities where individuals are involved in instructional training and on-the-job training while being paid.
-It also helps employers retain employees as the employers heavily invest in the education and training of the apprentices and, in turn, the apprentices agree to remain with the company over an extended period of time.
+For the last point, we work directly with ApprenticeshipNH along with business and industry associations.
+This approach also helps employers retain employees as the employers heavily invest in the education and training of the apprentices and, in turn, the apprentices agree to remain with the company over an extended period of time.

 4 Skills to Improve the Quality and Relevance of Workforce Development

 These are just a few of the challenges that exist in our state and in our workforce development world.

 Creativity, flexibility, visibility, and resolve are key to meeting our mission to “…improve the quality and labor market relevance of workforce investment, education, and economic development.”